 Caitlin has loved to dance since she was very young.
 She was first introduced to dancing at the age of three, starting out in ballet.
 At age four she took up Irish Dance, and trained competitively in the style for nine years, representing the Liz Gregory Academy at state, national and international level.
 Caitlin was ACT State Champion for four years running, from 2009 to 2012.
 She consistently placed in the top twenty nationally, with her best result being 9th place in 2011.
 In 2013, Caitlin travelled to California to compete in the North American National Championships, open to dancers from across the globe, where she placed 38th.

-Caitlin met Holly in 2012, through the primary school story dance competition known as Wakkakirri.
+Caitlin met Holly in 2012, through the primary school dance competition known as Wakkakirri.
 Since then, Caitlin has taken five years of contemporary classes and two years of jazz classes at Dance Northside.
 She has also been part of the Dance Northside Performance Group since 2016, allowing her to gain experience in other styles of dance and perform extensively across Canberra.
-Caitlin joined the staff in 2017, as an assistant teacher in the Kids Creative Movement classes, and is thrilled to be part of the teaching team again in 2018.
-She gains so much happiness from dance, and aims to inspire the same joy in young dancers.
+In addition to teaching at Dance Northside Caitlin is undertaking a degree in International Relations at the Australian National University.
+Caitlin gains so much happiness from dance, and aims to inspire the same joy in young dancers.